Streamlined Energy & Carbon Reporting (SECR)

 SECR has been designed to make energy and carbon reporting simpler, aligning with existing reporting mechanisms to reduce the burden of compliance requirements on organisations.
 It will also contribute to the government’s Clean Growth Strategy ambition of enabling business and industry to improve their energy productivity by at least 20% by 2030.

-SECR will replace the CRC scheme in April 2019.
-The CRC scheme has required all qualifying organisations to purchase carbon allowances to cover their carbon emissions.
-As a result, the current CRC charges will be added to the Climate Change Levy (CCL) increasing the CCL on electricity to 0.847p/kWh, and the CCL on natural gas to 0.339p/kWh in 2019/20.
+SECR has replaced the CRC scheme that ended on 31 March 2019.
+The CRC scheme required all qualifying organisations to purchase carbon allowances to cover their carbon emissions.
+As a result, CRC charges were added to the Climate Change Levy (CCL) increasing the CCL on electricity to 0.847p/kWh, and the CCL on natural gas to 0.339p/kWh in 2019/20.
 Increases of 45% and 67% respectively.

 How can ENGIE help?